MeiChieh/turing-college-learner-questions-rag-chatbot/README.md

 ## Turing College Knowledge Bot

-A RAG-powered chatbot that helps answer questions about Turing College using the content from TC confluence pages.
+A RAG-powered chatbot that helps Turing College learners answer questions about the learning platform using the content from internal confluence pages.

 ### Features